 Accomack County is the largest county with respect to area and population on the Eastern Shore of Virginia.
 There are 14 incorporated towns within the County.
 These towns include: Accomac, the majority of Belle Haven, Bloxom, Chincoteague, Hallwood, Keller, Melfa, Onancock, Onley, Painter, Parksley, Saxis, Tangier, and Wachapreague.
-The Town of Chincoteague's mitigation projects are found in its own plan section in Chapter 30.
+The Town of Chincoteague's mitigation projects are found in its own plan section in Chapter 32.
 The other towns in Accomack County were invited to contribute to the Eastern Shore of Virginia Hazard Identification and Risk Assessment (ESHIRA) and Hazard Mitigation Plan.
-For the first time since the inception of the Hazard Mitigation Plan in 2006, every town in the county joined the planning process
+The Town of Accomac and the Town of Painter joined the planning process for the first time.
+Belle Haven is the only town in the County that did not participate.